BIM2SIM/bim2sim/docs/source/concepts/tasks.md

 tasks
 to execute and can choose one.
 After the task is done, the user gets again all possible tasks to execute next.
-To makes sure that only tasks are executed in sequence which make sense and are implemented, every [ITask](ITask) has two
+To make sure that only tasks are executed in sequence which make sense and are implemented, every [ITask](ITask) has two
 tuples: `reads` and `touches`. `reads` defines which parameters this task needs as input and `touches` defines what the task returns.
 Every task must also hold